Understanding the Many Types of Commercial Leases

 2. Net Lease

 A net lease is a highly flexible commercial lease in which the tenant pays a lower base rent but also assumes responsibility for specific property expenses such as taxes, insurance, and maintenance.
-There are four main types of net leases:
+There are five main types of net leases:

 • Single Net Lease: Tenants pay a base rent plus a portion of the property taxes, while the landlord covers building expenses.
 The tenant is also responsible for utilities and other direct service costs.